laurelherting/lmh-headspace/AWS/services.md

   * When monitoring is enabled on paying account:
     * billing data for linked accounts included
 * You can still create billing alerts per individual account

 * CloudTrail:
   * Use to monitor all events in account
-  * Auditing
-    * cloudWatch for performance.
-  * Per AWS account and is enabled per region.
+  * Per AWS account, enabled per region
-  * Can consolidate logs using an S3 bucket:
+  * Consolidate logs using S3 bucket:
-    * Turn on CloudTrail in paying account
+    * Turn on in paying account
     * Create bucket policy that allows cross-account access
-    * Turn on CloudTrail in other accounts
+    * Turn on in other accounts
     * use bucket in paying account

+* CloudWatch
+  * for permormance
+  * Auditing
+  * Monitors CPU utilization

 * Consolidated Billing - get volume discounts on all your accounts.